FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is circulatory failure.
-Black America possesses a $1.8 trillion GDP — a national-scale economy — but suffers from catastrophic capital leakage (Selig Center, 2021).
+Black America has a $1.8 trillion GDP — a national-scale economy — but suffers from catastrophic capital leakage (Selig Center, 2021).
 The dollar earned by Black labor exits the community in six hours.
 It does not cycle through Black-owned suppliers, Black financial institutions, or Black landlords.
 It is extracted.

 The Bottom Line

-The numbers tell a story that no political narrative can override:
+The numbers tell a story that no political narrative can override.

 No component of this plan requires permission.
 Every dollar is generated internally, through the organized reallocation of resources that already exist within the Black community.
 The wealth gap between Black and white America is not primarily a function of income.
 It is a function of circulation, ownership, and compounding — and all three can be changed by decision, not by petition.
 The six-hour dollar dies when Black America decides to kill it.